cfpb/development/code-reviews.md

 Before seeking a review, you should be able to check off each of the following:

-[ ] Changes are limited to a single goal (no scope creep) [ ] Code can be automatically merged (no conflicts)
+- [ ] Changes are limited to a single goal (no scope creep)
+- [ ] Code can be automatically merged (no conflicts)
-[ ] Code follows the standards laid out in this playbook [ ] Passes all existing automated tests
+- [ ] Code follows the standards laid out in this playbook
+- [ ] Passes all existing automated tests
-[ ] New functions include new tests
+- [ ] New functions include new tests
-[ ] New functions are documented (with a description, list of inputs, and
+- [ ] New functions are documented (with a description, list of inputs, and expected output)
-    expected output)
-[ ] Placeholder code is flagged
+- [ ] Placeholder code is flagged
-[ ] Visually tested in supported browsers and devices [ ] Project documentation has been updated (including the "Pending" section of
+- [ ] Visually tested in supported browsers and devices
+- [ ] Project documentation has been updated (including the "Unreleased" section of the CHANGELOG)
-    the CHANGELOG)

 ### Opening a PR